fbpx

 • 5 minutes to yourself

-• A small portion of your chosen food e.g. a mince pie
+• A small portion of your chosen food e.g. a piece of chocolate

 What are the steps?

-2. Take a close look – what are the shapes and colours?
-Can you tell its texture already?
+1. Take a close look – what are the shapes, colours and textures?

-5. As you slowly chew that mouthful, notice the different textures, how quickly does it change as you chew?
+1. As you slowly chew that mouthful, notice the different textures and how they change.

 How to eat a meal mindfully?

-For the first 1-2 mouthfuls you may want to try and experience all 5 senses at once.
+For the first 1-2 mouthfuls you may want to try and experience all 5 senses at once using some of the above prompts.
 To help this feel easier, try to notice just 1 or 2 senses per mouthful and continue from there.
-Some other helpful tips to consider on your mindful eating experience include:

 • Sitting at the table to eat your meal